-- Synchronous instruction activities (takes place in real time between the teacher and the student): - The student receives explanations, instructions and feedback in real time. - o The student participates in discussions and debriefing. - Asynchronous instruction activities (takes place through online channels without real time interaction): - The student experiences experiential learning, such as internships or others. - The student works individually or in teams. - The student consults learning resources, watches instructional videos, reads, organizes and participates in small group meetings, and receives feedback in writing, video, or other formats. - The student is independent, becomes familiar with distance learning, and has strategies for continuing learning.
+- Synchronous instruction activities (takes place in real time between the teacher and the student): - The student receives explanations, instructions and feedback in real time. - The student participates in discussions and debriefing. - Asynchronous instruction activities (takes place through online channels without real time interaction): - $\circ$ $\;$ The student receives explanations, directions, instructions and feedback - o The student experiences experiential learning, such as an internship, or others. - The student works individually or in teams. - The student consults learning resources, watches instructional videos, reads, organizes and participates in small group meetings, and receives feedback in writing, video, or other formats. - The student is independent, becomes familiar with distance learning, and has strategies for continuing learning.